airbytehq/airbyte/docs/integrations/sources/typeform.md

 ## Prerequisites

 - [Typeform Account](https://www.typeform.com/)
-- Start Date - Date to start fetching Responses stream data from.
 - Form IDs (Optional) - If you want to sync data for specific forms, you'll need to have the IDs of those forms.
 If you want to sync data for all forms in your account you don't need any IDs.
 Form IDs can be found in the URLs to the forms in Typeform Admin Panel (for example, for URL `https://admin.typeform.com/form/12345/` a `12345` part would your Form ID)
 <!-- env:cloud -->
 **For Airbyte Cloud:**